GitHubDragonFly/Android_Tablet_Test/README.md

 - As for AB tags, you will need to specify the Custom String Length when the "custom string" data type is selected.
 - As for Modbus tags, you will need to specify the String Length when the "string" data type is selected.
 - Modbus addressing: CO = Coil, DI = Discrete Input, IR = Input Register, HR = Holding Register.
-- Error handling has been built into the app but is also relying on the libplctag library itself.
+- Some error handling has been built into the app but it is also relying on the libplctag library itself for additional error handling.

+There might be bugs in the app.
 Not everything could be tested by me, since I don't have access to all the different PLCs supported by the libplctag library.
-So, there might be bugs in the app.
 See the libplctag website for all PLCs supported by the library.

 Screenshots folder has pictures of this app running inside the Android x86 emulator tablet (Nexus 7 (2012) API 25).
 The app was also tested as working on an old RCA tablet with arm processor and Android 5.0.